iconofsin/literate-evm-dev/src/UniswapV1/factory.md

 Uniswap v1 Factory ([Github](https://github.com/Uniswap/v1-contracts/blob/master/contracts/uniswap_factory.vy))

+NB: Uniswap v1 Factory was compiled and deployed ([Etherscan.io](https://etherscan.io/address/0xc0a47dFe034B400B47bDaD5FecDa2621de6c4d95), [tx](https://etherscan.io/tx/0xc1b2646d0ad4a3a151ebdaaa7ef72e3ab1aa13aa49d0b7a3ca020f5ee7b1b010)) using Vyper [v0.1.0b4](https://vyper.readthedocs.io/en/v0.1.0-beta.4/), which is *old*, no matter how you slice it.
+Consequently, the syntax of the language used at the time differs considerably from what you'll see in the later versions of Vyper.

 ```python
 contract Exchange():
     def setup(token_addr: address): modifying
 ```

-Prior to Vyper v0.2.1, which was a major breaking release ([v0.2.1 Release Notes](https://vyper.readthedocs.io/en/stable/release-notes.html#v0-2-1)), Vyper contracts used the keyword `contract` to declare interfaces for interacting with other contracts, instead of the now more familiar `interface`.
+Prior to Vyper v0.2.1, which was a major breaking release[^vyper], Vyper contracts used the keyword `contract` to declare interfaces for interacting with other contracts, instead of the now more familiar `interface`.

 Factory uses the `setup` function of each deployed Exchange contract to configure the ERC20 asset. `setup` takes a single argument, which is the address of the ERC20 token. `setup` doesn't return any values, and it will modify the state of the Exchange instance.